httk-system/puppet-setups-control/README.md

   sudo bin/provision.sh "<system name>"
   ```

-## Further auto-installed systems
+## Auto-install systems

-Once you have one managed system up, you can configure it to automatically install and configure systems via network boot.
+Once you have one managed system working, you can configure it to automatically install and configure the rest of the systems you manage via network boot.
-(Which, of course, only works if the systems are connected in a way that allows this.)
+(This, of course, only works if the systems are connected in a way that allows this.)

 (Info to be added)